Margam Country Park: Country park

 The Coed Morgannwg Way, the Ogwr Ridgeway Walk and the St Illtyd's Walk long-distance paths all begin/finish around Mynydd y Castell within Margam Country Park.
 An inland section of the Wales Coast Path runs through the park along the escarpment above the motorway, and there are a number of shorter (less than three miles (5 km)) walks waymarked in the park.
 There are no major rivers in the park, but there are lakes and ponds, and it is possible to fish some of the ponds.
-Nant Cwm Philip is a 1⅔ mile (2.68 km) long stream that sits in the Cwm Philip valley and is surrounded by mixed woodland.
+Nant Cwm Philip is a 1+2/3 mi long stream that sits in the Cwm Philip valley and is surrounded by mixed woodland.
 It feeds into the Margam Park fish pond.

 The narrow gauge Margam Park Railway conducts visitors around the grounds in the summer.
 The Orangery has a licence for civil marriages.
 Events on the estate are held through the summer: ranging from fairs selling particular goods to car rallies.
 The Margam Country Show is held in August.
 In 2003, the park was host to the Urdd National Eisteddfod.

 In a 2013 the park came first in a national vote to find the public's favourite Green Flag Awarded park from a field of 1,448 qualifying open spaces.
 The park is designated Grade I on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 Access is free but there is a charge for car parking and for some events.
 The park has been used for the Wales Rally GB.
 The park was used as a filming location for two episodes of Doctor Who in 2007 ("The Sontaran Stratagem" and "The Poison Sky"), and in 2023 for the episode "Rogue".